Storage Software vs. Self-Storage Facility Management Software: How to Choose

 What to look for in item-level software

-If you have decided you are on the logistics side of the line, four capabilities matter more than the rest: a client portal that customers will actually log into, item records with photos and condition history, recurring billing with auto-pay, and work orders for pickups and deliveries.
+If you have decided you are on the logistics side of the line, four capabilities matter more than the rest: a client portal that customers will actually log into, item records with photos and condition history, recurring billing with auto-pay, and service requests for pickups and deliveries.
 Everything else is nice to have.
 These four are the difference between a tool that runs your business and a tool that adds work to it.

 Whichever side of the line you sit on, the worst outcome is paying for software that solves the other category's problem.
 Take the two-question test, be honest about the answer, and pick accordingly.